Man arrested following police chase in Cameron County

 One man is in custody after leading the San Benito Police Department on a chase Wednesday evening.

-The police chase ended in the San Benito area where the unidentified man was found hiding under a house, according to the Texas Department of Public Safety.
+The police chase ended in the San Benito area where the suspect — identified as Andres Escobedo — was found hiding under a house, according to the Texas Department of Public Safety.

 DPS provided assistance in the chase.
 No further details were available.